jiboo01/Real-Estate-Data-Analysis/README.md

 ### Data used

 ### Areas for improvement
-1) More factors to be added : Commercial facilities, job opportunities, NIMBY(not in my backyard) etc.
+1) More factors to be added

+Commercial facilities, job opportunities, NIMBY(not in my backyard) etc.
-2) Incomplate floor data : The 'floor' column was determined by extracting the initial numeric value from the 'ho' column.
+2) Incomplate floor data

+The 'floor' column was determined by extracting the initial numeric value from the 'ho' column.
 Consequently, uncertain values were uniformly assigned as 1, representing the first floor, which may not accurately reflect the actual floors.
-3) Actual distance missing : The 'distance' columns indicate the direct distances between two points, such as the apartment-school or apartment-subway station.
+3) Actual distance missing

+The 'distance' columns indicate the direct distances between two points, such as the apartment-school or apartment-subway station.
 However, these distances do not account for the actual traveling distance, which may differ due to various factors such as road layouts, traffic conditions, or available transportation routes.

+### Files
-## For full process
+For full process <[3.
+Price Prediction (ML Model)/수도권 실거래가 예측 모델_수정.ipynb](https://github.com/jiboo01/hsj/blob/main/3.%20Price%20Prediction%20(ML%20Model)/%EC%88%98%EB%8F%84%EA%B6%8C%20%EC%8B%A4%EA%B1%B0%EB%9E%98%EA%B0%80%20%EC%98%88%EC%B8%A1%20%EB%AA%A8%EB%8D%B8_%EC%88%98%EC%A0%95.ipynb)https://github.com/jiboo01/hsj/blob/main/3.%20Price%20Prediction%20(ML%20Model)/%EC%88%98%EB%8F%84%EA%B6%8C%20%EC%8B%A4%EA%B1%B0%EB%9E%98%EA%B0%80%20%EC%98%88%EC%B8%A1%20%EB%AA%A8%EB%8D%B8_%EC%88%98%EC%A0%95.ipynb>